Alan Christoffels: Public health bioinformatics

 Christoffels and a team of scientists at his lab based in South African National Bioinformatics Institute presented the first genome sequence of SARS-CoV-2, the virus that causes COVID-19, found in South Africa.
 His recent work features conducting research on scaling up disease surveillance systems on the African continent.

 Christoffels has developed technologies for application of bioinformatics in public health.
 He has developed an analysis platform for Tuberculosis sequencing data called COMBAT-TB.
 This tool can be deployed in resource limited settings.

 Biobank LIMS

 With a group of researchers, Christoffels developed a management system for biobanking, Laboratory Information Management System (LIMS) at the South African National Bioinformatics Institute.
 The purpose of the management system is to collect, store, process and, manage the bio samples appropriately.
 This human biobanking system is based upon the Plone web-content management framework.

 Disease vectors

 Christoffels has focused his genomics research on the disease vectors.
 In 2016, he described the non-coding RNA (miRNA) in Anopheles funestus, and postulated roles of these small genes in understanding of parasitic control by blood-sucking mosquito.
-He co-led a tsetse fly genome project between 2008 and 2014 where him and his students studied the way a fly regulates its own immune system and protects itself against iron toxicity.
+He co-led a tsetse fly genome project between 2008 and 2014 where he and his students studied the way a fly regulates its own immune system and protects itself against iron toxicity.
 He has subsequently used his analytical methods to describe non-coding RNA regulation in the Black soldier fly.